Who should be tested

 - Monday through Friday: 4 p.m. to 10:30 p.m.

 - Saturday and Sunday: 11 a.m. to 8 p.m.

 Testing Details: Methodologies, Interpretation, Reliability, Etc.

-- FAQ: Clinical Laboratory Testing for COVID-19 at Seattle Children’s and the University of Washington, by Michael Astion, MD, PhD; Medical Director of Seattle Children’s Department of Laboratories
+- FAQ: Clinical Laboratory Testing for COVID-19 at Seattle Children’s Hospital, by Michael Astion, MD, PhD, medical director of Seattle Children’s Department of Laboratories